Selecting a suitable camping tent can be overwhelming and buying the wrong one can be an expensive mistake.

 Popular amongst outdoor activists, the entry-level Coleman Dome is a user-friendly backpacking tent.
 It is spacious, heavy-duty, and built with the Coleman WeatherTech™ system.

-Equipped to house up to four people, the Dome has enough room to place two queen-sized air mattresses inside.
+Equipped to house up to four people, this dome tent has enough room to place two queen-sized air mattresses inside.
 Depending on the number of people, there is still space to store gear, backpacks, and pets.
 Campers also get excellent airflow due to the ground vent and big windows.

 This freestanding Dome is stable and easy to assemble, as it features polyester fabric, 3 shock-corded, snag-free fiberglass poles, and 10 stakes.
 With a glance at the instructions or Coleman’s video, you’ll have your tent pitched in under 15 minutes.